syuja/GreenPlumSetup/inst/CONFIG.md

 It simply lists all segment hosts in our Greenplum database, and in our case Master is also a segment.
 (Master is a segment for space considerations, it will probably affect system performance.)

+#### Charater Set:
+The default character set for the Greenplum database is set in the
+**ENCODING** parameter in the `gpinitsystem_config` file.

+By default, it will be UTF8 or Unicode.
+This is important if the database were to hold string containing
+characters from different languages.

 #### Summary:
 We show the most basic configurations of all files required to install Greenplum.